 - Facilitate the success of basic science research and clinical trials and other translational research undertakings within the Department, the School of Medicine, and our hospital partners;

-- Expand more rapidly the national reputation of the Department and Kosair Children’s Hospital.
+- Expand more rapidly the national reputation of the Department and Norton Children’s Hospital.

 Domains of Research and Effort to Be Developed by the Unit

-The CARDS Unit will work to establish research activities in the following domains:
+The CAHRDS Unit will work to establish research activities in the following domains:

 - Comparative effectiveness studies (e.g., What interventions are most effective for which individuals under specific conditions?)